satya-das/cib/README.md

 <a name="overview"></a>

 ## 1\.
 Overview
  CIB is an architecture to make it possible to publish compiler independent and ABI stable C++ library.
  CIB is also a tool that implements `cib architecture` for a given library headers.
  CIB architecture allows one binary component to use classes and functions defined in another binary component that may be built using different compiler.
 CIB architecture also ensures ABI stability between binary components unless previously published contract is broken.
 The cases for which the earlier contract gets broken is significantly fewer in number compared to the case when CIB is not used.
-CIB can also be used a plugin architecture of an application.
+CIB can also be used as plugin architecture of application.

-*In this document the binary component that exposes its classes will be called Library, a library can be an executable or a DLL/SO.
-The component that is compiled using SDK of the library will be called client of that library.*
+_In this document the binary component that exposes its classes will be called **Library**, a library can be an executable or a **DLL/SO**.
+The component that is compiled using SDK of the library will be called client of that library._

+**Please note that CIB is an architecture that can be implemented using hand written code.
+It is just that it can be tedious to do that for large scale project and so we may need a tool.
+This github project is for developing a tool that implements CIB architecture.**

-<a name="cibfeatures:"></a>
+<a name="cibfeatures"></a>

 ## 2\.
-CIB Features:
+CIB Features
   - Clients don't need to recompile just because library headers are modified unless breaking changes are done by library.
   - Clients of library will keep working, without recompiling, with new version of library.
-  - Newer clients too can work with older library.
+  - Newer clients too can work with older library. _Some precautions is needed by both library and client for this._
   - Functions, methods (including virtual methods) can be reordered in SDK without breaking ABI stability.
   - Clients can use library provided classes without linking with the library at compile time.
   - Clients and library will remain compatible even when there are changes that generally make them incompatible.
 Lists of such changes are mentioned below.